Have general questions about residential life?

 Welcome to EC Residence Life

 Choosing to live on campus may be one of the best decisions a student can make as we strongly believe that the “out of classroom” learning experience is a significant part of a college education!
 We highly recommend that all students take advantage of this incredible opportunity.
 Residence halls are more than just dorms or places to eat and sleep.
 Living on campus provides great opportunities for students to develop meaningful friendships and get involved with campus programming, organizations, and the overall college community.
-Typically, around 85% of our first year freshmen live on campus.
+For the 2014-2015 academic year, 87% of our first year freshmen lived on campus.

-Our incoming students for Fall 2014 will be part of the first class of students that will be offered a $1000 grant awarded to all full time students who choose to live on campus!
+Our incoming students for Fall 2015 will be part of the second class of students that will be offered a $1000 grant awarded to all full-time students who choose to live on campus!
 We are excited to be able to offer this opportunity to incoming students as Eureka College strongly believes that students are best able to take advantage of the full Eureka College experience by living on campus.
 We opened a brand new residence hall, Ivy Hall, in January 2012 and have also recently completed an extensive series of renovations on our existing residence halls.
 It’s a great time to join our residential community!

 Housing and Residence Life Mission Statement